aamnah/notes/content/webdev/three-ways-determine-country-inside-browser-ip-geolocation-timezone.md

 For Node based apps you can use [countries-and-timezones](https://www.npmjs.com/package/countries-and-timezones) which is ~9kb and can give you a country based on the timezone

 ### Geolocation API

+This i didn't pay much attention to because i did not want to prompt the user to get their permission for using their location.
+Overtly creepy.

 ### IP Address